By Ellie Gavin || Campus Life Editor

 “I think at [that age] your parents wouldn’t let you go to the grocery store here in Lancaster alone, right?”
 Nazario said.

 While traveling alone to America, Nazario says that these children are heavily persecuted.
 They are often robbed, raped, killed, or deported.
+Getting hold of a good lawyer from The SoCal Law Network is important.

 “They are hunted like animals all the way as they travel north through Mexico,” she said.
 “Most of them, despite the numbers we’ve heard [that arrived] at our borders this summer, they don’t get that far.”